fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/filter.md

 Now, let's apply a conditional filter to the root table where all **United States** data and also data with **Sales** greater than **100** and **Shipping Cost** less than **10** will be selected.

-To code to apply this filter to the above data table is given below:
+To code to apply this filter to the aboveDataTableis given below:

 ```
 var dataStore = new FusionCharts.DataStore();